smartin98/deep-learning-ssh-mapping-JAMES-paper/README.md

-# Blending Sea Surface Temperature and Satellite Altimetry Observations Using Deep Learning Improves Sea Surface Height Mapping
+# Synthesizing Sea Surface Temperature and Satellite Altimetry Observations Using Deep Learning Improves the Resolution of Sea Surface Height Mapping

 Code used to obtain the results presented in: Martin, S., Manucharyan, G., & Klein, P., 2022, Journal of Advances in Modelling Earth Systems (submitted).